-Federal exceedances occurring at the Landfill site on April 5, 2022, were distinctive within the left map domain (Figure 3-3); therefore, we assume landfill activity caused this federal exceedance.
+A federal exceedance that occurred at the Landfill site on April 19, 2023 (Figure 3-2), was distinctive within the Los Angeles area; therefore, we assume landfill activity caused this federal exceedance.
 Please note that without an upwind monitoring site at the landfill, quantifiable contributions from landfill activities cannot be determined.

-Figure 3-3.
-PM10 concentrations at sites across the Los Angeles area on April 5, 2022.
-Colors correspond to 24-hr PM10 concentrations in $\mu$ g/m.
-Note: only the Landfill site (within the left map domain) recorded 24-hr PM10 concentrations above the federal standard.
+Figure 3-2.
+PM10 concentrations at sites across the Los Angeles area on April 19, 2023.
+Colors correspond to 24-hr PM10 concentrations in $\mu$ g/m3.
+Note: no sites besides the Landfill site (labeled as SBS) within the map domain recorded 24-hr PM10 concentrations above the federal standard.
 No active wildfire events were within the map domain on this day.

-The federal exceedance at the Landfill site on November 16, 2022, was not distinctive within the Los Angeles area, as multiple sites in the map domain (Figure 3-4) exceeded the state standard and one other site was within 5 $\mu$ g/m of exceeding the federal standard.
-While landfill activity likely contributed to PM10 concentrations at the Landfill site, regionally high PM10 levels in the Los Angeles area may have contributed to the federal exceedance.
+The federal exceedance that occurred at the Landfill site on October 29, 2023, was not distinctive within the Los Angeles area, as multiple sites in the map domain (Figure 3-3) exceeded the state standard, and one other site exceeded the federal standard.
+After further investigation, a high-wind dust event had been recorded in the region.
+While landfill activity likely contributed to $PM{10}$ concentrations at the Landfill site, regionally high $PM{10}$ levels in the Los Angeles area may have contributed to the federal exceedance.
 No wildfire activity was observed during any of these three exceedances.